louisabraham/llama-runpod/README.md

 r.json()
 ```

-You can pass any keyword arguments in the payload.
-See the [docs](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama.__call__) for other arguments.
+You can pass the keyword arguments to LLaMa in the payload.
+See the llama_cpp [docs](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/#llama_cpp.Llama.__call__) for other arguments.

 ## Additional details and tips